nosarthur/nosarthur.github.io/_posts/2016-10-16-job-transition.md

 ---

 Recently I left my postdoc job and became a software developer.
-In this post I will share my experience and some thoughts looking back.
+In this post I will share my experience and some thoughts.

 ## background

 I received PhD in physics in 2011 and remained in postdoc positions until 2016.
-As time progresses, industry appears more and more appealing, for two reasons
+As time progresses, industry appears more appealing to me, for two reasons

 * lack of vision in research
 * lack of financial freedom

-Although I have been in school for many years (a full zodiac cycle after college), I didn't reach the point to have clear long term research plans.
+After the many years in school, I didn't have a long term research plan.
-In my opinion, this lack of vision is fatal to academic career.
+In my opinion, this is fatal to academic career.
 After all, destination (professorship) is hard to reach by random walk.

-In term of daily life, the postdoc experience is pleasant: flexible hours, helpful coworkers/supervisors, etc. I am lucky that all my supervisors since college are quite hands-off and allow me pick my own pace and (side) projects.
+In term of daily life, the postdoc experience is pleasant: flexible hours, helpful coworkers and supervisors, etc. I am particularly lucky that all my supervisors since college are quite hands-off and allow me to pick my own pace and (side) projects.
-Unfortunately postdoc is not a real job in terms of compensation and stability, and New York city is really expensive (one room in a shared two-bedroom apartment $1200/month, [bjj][bjj] $250/month, [yoga][yoga] $239/month, [climbing][climb] $150/month, [karate][karate] $130/month, etc).
+Unfortunately postdoc is not a real job in terms of compensation and stability, and New York city is really expensive (one room in a shared two-bedroom apartment
+$1200/month, [bjj][bjj] $250/month, [yoga][yoga] $239/month,
+[climbing][climb] $150/month, [karate][karate] $130/month, etc).

 For these reasons, I decided to quit postdoc and try industry.